PuruVJ/puruvjdev/src/blog/stencil-router-events.md

 The important bit here is the `location` prop.
 Think about it.
 Its a **Prop**.
 You pass a value to it.
 But here, nothing really is passing any value to our component here.
 Stencil certainly ain't.

 So, the solution is to have _something_ pass a value to the `location` prop.
-Notice the `injectHistory` method we have imporgted but not used anywhere.
+Notice the `injectHistory` method we have imported but not used anywhere.
 Now's the time to use it.
 Just add this line at the very end of your file

 ```javascript
 injectHistory(MyComponent);